-Services that are covered for you What you must pay when you get these services Additional Smoking Cessation: Our plan also covers up to 5 additional online and telephonic smoking cessation counseling visits.
-Visits are available from trained clinicians, which includes guidance on steps of change, planning, counseling and education.
-This benefit is only available through our virtual visit provider Teladoc.
-For more information, or to schedule an appointment call Teladoc at 1-800-835-2362 (TTY: 711) 24 hours a day, 7 days a week.
-You can also call Member Services or visit our \$0 copay for additional smoking cessation sessions. website at www.wellcare.com/allwellAZ.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
-Up to 36 sessions over a 12-week period are covered if the SET Deductible applies. \$15 copay for each Medicare-covered supervised exercise therapy visit. program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Services that are covered for you What you must pay when you get these services Supervised Exercise Therapy (SET) \$15 copay for each Medicare-covered supervised SET is covered for members who have symptomatic peripheral artery exercise therapy visit. disease (PAD).
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an